 On January 1, 2006, the MBC and the HQES implemented a vertical prosecution model.
-Since not all of MBC's cases lead to prosecution and a modified model was necessary due to staffing issues, the new model was internally renamed from vertical prosecution to vertical enforcement (VE), although statue still refers to a vertical prosecution model.
+Since not all of MBC's cases lead to prosecution, the name of the new model was changed to vertical enforcement (VE), although statute still refers to a vertical prosecution model.